Table of Contents

 Step 1: First, open your WordPress dashboard and navigate to Pages / Posts → All Pages or Posts → All Posts.
 Then, find the particular post or page where you want to insert the shortcode, and then click on the Edit link.
 That will open the editor.

 Step 2: Position your cursor on the particular point of that page or post where you want to insert the shortcode.
-After that, click on Add Block and then add a shortcode block.
+After that, click on ‘+’ icon to Add the Block and then search/select shortcode block and add it.

 Step 3: Then, enter your desired shortcode in the field and click on Save Draft and then Preview on the top.